lucasdnr/convert-bank-data-to-selenium/README.md

 1. **User input**: The user selects which bank's CSV file to process via the command-line interface.
 2. **Data parsing**: The script reads the CSV file, processes the date formats, transaction descriptions, and values.
 3. **Selenium script generation**: The transaction data is formatted into Selenium commands, and the placeholders in the master Selenium file are replaced with the actual data.
-4. **Selenium execution**: The generated Selenium `.side` file can then be used with the Selenium IDE to automatically input the transactions into MinhasEconomias.
+4. **Selenium execution**: The generated Selenium `.side` file can then be used with the Selenium IDE to automatically input the transactions into MinhasEconomias website.

 ## Prerequisites